jkmnt/falcon-url/README.md

 This is an extension to the [Falcon](https://github.com/falconry/falcon) web framework for all of us missing Flask-like `url_for`.

-Despite being REST-first framework, Falcon is good for traditional HTML too.
-Even json endpoints ocassionaly need to return hyperlinks.
+Despite being a REST-first framework, Falcon is good for traditional HTML too.
+Even JSON endpoints occassionaly need to return hyperlinks.
-Lack of `url_for` really make the URL composing cumbersome and error-prone.
+Lack of `url_for` really makes the URL composition cumbersome and error-prone.

-`falcon-url` provides custom router and a few classes representing URLs and routes.
+`falcon-url` provides a custom router and a few classes representing URLs and routes.
-Router subclasses the Falcon's default one, augumenting a few methods.
-All routing is still handled by the Falcon.
+Router subclasses the Falcon's default one, augmenting a few methods.
+Routing decisions are still handled by the Falcon.

 # Installation

-falcon-url is not on a PyPI yet.
+falcon-url is not on PyPI yet.
 Download and install it locally.

 # Basic usage